jaganthoutam/ansible-wordpress-stack/README.md

 The playbook is organized into these roles:
 * mysql     - mysql database
 * php-fpm   - php support
-* nginx     - web server
+* openresty - nginx bundled with lua scripting
 * wordpress - wordpress app

 Each of these roles has its own subdirectory structure containing tasks and supporting files.